Office of the Dean of the Conservatory

 Course Planning and Registration

-Conservatory students will be pre-registered for most of their courses based on placement testing.
-Once a student has met with their advisor and their registration window opens, they will be able to adjust their schedule and add optional courses, ensembles, and electives.
-Double Degree Program students may pre-register for two full liberal arts courses prior to and during Orientation.
-During the Orientation process, students will take conservatory placement exams and audition for ensembles.
+Conservatory students will be pre-registered for most of their first-semester courses based on placement testing.
+Once a student has met with their advisor during orientation, and their registration window re-opens, they will be able to adjust their schedule and add optional courses, ensembles, and electives.
+Prior to and during orientation, students will take conservatory placement exams and audition for ensembles.

-Courses and credits will vary based on degree/major, however a conservatory first-semester schedule might consist of the following:
+Courses and credits will vary based on major/concentration; however, a conservatory first-semester schedule might consist of the following:

 • 6 credits - PVST Principal Private Study